leonardofalk/URI-Homework/README.md

-Homework URI
+URI Homework
 ============

-Repositório para homeworks do URI Online Judge.
+Repository for homeworks in URI Online Judge.